libsdl-org/SDL/docs/README-migration.md

 The `timestamp` member of the SDL_Event structure now represents nanoseconds, and is populated with `SDL_GetTicksNS()`

+The `timestamp_us` member of the sensor events has been renamed `sensor_timestamp` and now represents nanoseconds.
+This value is filled in from the hardware, if available, and may not be synchronized with values returned from SDL_GetTicksNS().

 You should set the `event.common.timestamp` field before passing an event to `SDL_PushEvent()`.
 If the timestamp is 0 it will be filled in with `SDL_GetTicksNS()`.